 What should I eat to get more Omega-3 fatty acids?

 It should be comforting to know that all fish contain DHA and EPA but they are the most concentrated in oily fish.
 Most literature on Omega-3 on the internet is written in USA and Europe and therefore commonly mention oily fish that are found in those parts of the world.
-This includes salmon, trout, anchovies, sardines and herring.
+This includes salmon, trout, sablefish and Chilean Seabass.
 But did you know that in Asia, we can also add fish like yellow croaker, Spanish Mackerel, hamachi and Chinese pomfret to the list?

 I still find it tedious to eat fish.
 Should I go for omega-3 supplements instead?